noxtgm/microbit-rock-paper-scissors/README.md

     - Press A: rock
     - Press B: paper
     - Shake: scissors
 * P.S.
-I reccommend shaking the card no matter what so you don't tell your opponent your move in advance, just think about pressing the A or B button before shaking if you want to play rock or paper
+I reccommend shaking the card no matter what so you don't let your opponent know your move in advance, just think about pressing the A or B button before shaking if you want to play rock or paper
 * The winner is awarded a crown and the loser an X, in case of a draw you both get a circle

 ## 🔑 License